crocokyle/ClaimForm-Importer/README.md

   - Would allow faster submission times on large folders while not exceeding API Rate limits.
   - Would allow first results to reach Firebase while other submissions are still processing in Azure.

-- ACS Output should be validated by checking for field types in a separate method

 - Error handling for missing `.env` file or incorrect values